General Facts and Figures

 Félix married 4 times; the first time to Álvarez Alatorre (1931-38).
 Alatorre attempted to kidnap their son Enrique after a major fallout and was rescued by her would-be second husband, Augustin Lara, a noted composer.
 Félix married Lara in 1945 after being introduced by a common friend.

-Lara wrote many songs just for Félix, including classics such as Humo en los Ojos, and El Chotiz Madrid and the very famous María Bonita, but the marriage didn’t last very long and the couple went their separate ways in 1947.
+Lara wrote many songs just for Félix, including classics such as Humo en los Ojos, El Chotiz Madrid, and the very famous Mara Bonita, but the marriage didn’t last very long and the couple went their separate ways in 1947.

 She met actor-singer Jorge Negrete in 1953 whom she had previously met during the filming of El Peñón de las Ánimas in 1942.
-The couple married in 1953 after a brief romance, but tragedy struck when Negrete died just 14 months of Hepatitis.
+The couple married in 1953 after a brief romance, but tragedy struck when Negrete died of hepatitis after just 14 months.
 Félix was criticized heavily for wearing trousers at his funeral.
 The furor caused her to flee to Europe for a period.

 In 1956, she married Alexander Berger, a French businessman whom she had met earlier.
 She was married to him until his death from lung cancer in 1974.
 He left her a racehorse stable in Paris, which had over 80 racehorses, which became her passion.